Riverside (band): Shrine of New Generation Slaves

-In January 2013, Riverside released their fifth album, Shrine of New Generation Slaves.
+In 2013, the band published their fifth full-length album, Shrine of New Generation Slaves.

-Love, Fear and the Time Machine, Eye of the Soundscape and the death of Piotr Grudziński
+Love, Fear and the Time Machine, Eye of the Soundscape, and death of Grudziński

-The sixth album, Love, Fear and the Time Machine, was released at the beginning of September 2015 and obtained higher peak sales outside Poland than their previous albums.
+Their sixth album, Love, Fear and the Time Machine, came out in 2015 and reached higher peak sales outside Poland than their previous records.

-On 21 February 2016, guitarist Piotr Grudziński died.
-He had attended a Winery Dogs concert in Warsaw the night before.
-It was revealed on 4 March that he had died of a pulmonary embolism.
-Riverside announced the cancellation of scheduled tour dates.
-On 10 March 2016, Riverside announced that a new album, a compilation of ambient and instrumental pieces of Riverside, was in progress.
-On 21 August, the album was announced to be titled Eye of the Soundscape, and was released 21 October.
+On 21 February 2016, guitarist Piotr Grudziński died of sudden cardiac arrest.
+Riverside subsequently announced the cancellation of scheduled tour dates.

+On 10 March, the band announced that a new album, a compilation of ambient and instrumental pieces, was in progress.
+On 21 August, the record was announced to be titled Eye of the Soundscape, and it came out on 21 October.

-On 23 September, Riverside announced that they would not immediately replace Piotr Grudziński, and would instead continue as a trio.
-Mariusz Duda will play the guitars on the albums, and session members will play guitars live.
-On 22 February 2017, it was officially announced that guitar player Maciej Meller (Quidam, Meller Gołyźniak Duda) would join the band as a touring member.
+On 23 September, Riverside announced that they would not immediately replace Grudziński and would instead continue as a trio.
+On 22 February 2017, Maciej Meller (Quidam) was revealed to be the band's new touring guitarist.